Joining VeloClub not only supports the work we do, there are some fantastic benefits:

 You can donate to Tour de Cure to help fund research here.

-There are four categories to this competition to showcase the best photos of 2018 while taking care to include everyone and disadvantage no one.
+There are three categories to this competition to showcase the best photos of 2019.

 1. Professional: We encourage Mark Gunter’s colleagues to enter the competition such that the best professionals and their work is celebrated and acknowledged.